giacomodecolle/CCO-design-patterns/design-patterns/new-patterns/information/Document_Field_Documentation.md

 ## Intent
 Showing the document field is a part of a document

-This would come in hand when representing documents in multiple fields.
+This would come in hand when representing documents with multiple fields.

 ## Structure
 - Visual model through mermaid and png